bright/new-www/content/projects/app-for-parkinsons-patients.md

 ![App for Parkinson's Patients](/images/app_for_parkinson_patients3.png)

+<sub>*It is not a real implemented design.
+It is a mockup example created for the purpose of case study.*</sub>

 ### Process

 There were several challenges that we needed to address.
 Firstly, the app had to be inclusive of patients suffering from tremors or other movement disorders.
 Also, as the elderly constitute the majority of patients suffering from Parkinson’s, the interface needed to be legible, highly-intuitive, and minimize the chances of mistakes.
 If an accidental input were to take place, though, the interface also needed to allow the option to undo the action.

 ![App for Parkinson's Patients](/images/app_for_parkinson_patients1.png)

+<sub>*It is not a real implemented design.
+It is a mockup example created for the purpose of case study.*</sub>

 During software development, our team noticed many features in the GUI which were too complex for such a user group.
 We then proposed a simpler solution for each, which was met with a positive response and was given a green light by the client.